wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-locate-threats-using-advanced-hunting-microsoft-365-defender/includes/understand-hunting-data-schema.md

 ### How to access the schema reference

-From within the Microsoft 365 security center, you can quickly access the schema reference, by selecting the **View reference action** next to the table name in the schema representation.
+From within the Microsoft 365 Defender portal, you can quickly access the schema reference, by selecting the **View reference action** next to the table name in the schema representation.
 You can also select Schema reference to search for a table.

 :::image type="content" source="../media/3-schema-reference.png" alt-text="Screenshot showing how to find the schema reference.":::